JoshKardos/Attire/README.md

 # Flix Clothing

-iOS application to buy and design tshirts based of movies.
+iOS application to buy and design tshirts based on movies.